Saxonica/helloWorldJS/README.md

 * `html` contains the initial HTML page.
 * `js` contains the JavaScript code that updates the `Window.onLoad` method.
-* `xml` contains the XML source that will be transformed.
 * `xslt` contains the XSLT *source* file.
 This file must be compiled.
 * `css` contains a simple CSS stylesheet that applies to the rendered page.